-AT, CH, DE, DK, ES, FI, FR, GB, IE, IT, LI, LU, NL, NO, SE For Italy: institutional clients only.
+AT, BE, CH, DE, DK, ES, FI, FR, GB, IE, IT, LI, LU, NL, NO, PT, SE

 1 These figures refer to the past.
 If the currency of a financial product, financial service or its costs is different from your reference currency, the return and/or costs can increase or decrease as a result of currency fluctuations.
 Source for all data and chart (if not indicated otherwise): UBS Asset Management.